inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-09-09-how-to-prove-it-ch-2-sec-2.markdown

     - $$ \exists x \in A P(x) $$ is always false irrespective of P(x).
     - $$ \forall x \in A P(x) $$ is true irrespective of P(x).
 - Universal Quantifiers distributes over conjunction i.e. $$ \forall x (P(x) \land Q(x)) = \forall x P(x) \land \forall x Q(x)$$.
-  But Universal Quantifiers does not distributes over interjection.
+  But Universal Quantifiers does not distributes over disjunction.
-- Existential Quantifier distributes over interjection but does not distributes over conjunction.
+- Existential Quantifier distributes over disjunction but does not distributes over conjunction.

 <hr/>